GMR Group: Transportation

 GMR's Transportation business has surface transport projects including roads, railways, metros, and airstrips/runways in both DBFOT (under GMR Highways) and EPC (under GIL – EPC) segments.
 In roads and highways, GMR is a leading developer with 6 operating assets adding to the total length of over 2,400 lane km.
 In railways, GMR has a total order book of 4,000 Crores with projects from clients like Dedicated Freight Corridor Corporation of India (DFCCIL) and Rail Vikas Nigam Limited (RVNL).

 Sports

 GMR has forayed into sports by buying Indian Premier League's Delhi Capitals and Pro Kabaddi's UP Yoddha and being the sponsor of Rugby Premier League.

 Delhi Capitals

 The Delhi Capitals was established in 2008 as Delhi Daredevils (DD).
 The franchise is jointly owned by the GMR Group and JSW Group.
 In 2023, they also jointly bought a team in the Women's Premier League based in Delhi.

 Dubai Capitals

-The Dubai Capitals team based in Dubai, competes in the International League T20 tournament since 2023.
+The Dubai Capitals are a cricket team based in Dubai, competes in the International League T20 tournament since 2023.
 The team won the tournament in the year 2025.